Do not hesitate to get in touch with our local team – we’d love to talk to you.

 We dive deeper into creating the optimum quality prints, covering a workflow from print file setup through to printing settings.
 This will include:

-Friday – 2 hours review session followed by waterfront shoot & optional dinner
+Friday – review session followed by waterfront shoot & optional dinner

 Saturday – Printing Workflow